matthewnewell/matthewnewell.github.io/teamFBO.md

 #[team FBO](http://www.teamfbo.com)
 [teamfbo.com](http://www.teamfbo.com)

-teamFBO lowers the cost of finding federal business opportunities.
+Ten fold reduction in time spent identifying federal business opportunities.

 Teams crowd source new business leads and then blog on why the lead may be a fit for their organization.

 ![Alt text](/static/teamFBO.png)